 You may have never heard of FlipFlop Leos, but you should.
-This eBay store specializes in cheap lycra leos that are perfect for training.
+They specialize in cheap lycra leos that are perfect for training.
+The business was started by a former gymnastics mom on eBay.
 All leos are homemade and come in a variety of colors and sizes.
 In fact, you can get creepy skull printed leos or leos covered in peace signs from this funky store.

 10. Unitards – Great for Boys and Younger Girls